symphonyoss/bot-unfurl/README.md

 ```

 This assumes that the `etc` directory contains the certificate, truststore, and `config.edn` file, as described above.

+## Roadmap

+This project's roadmap is managed exclusively via [milestones in the project's GitHub issue tracker](https://github.com/symphonyoss/bot-unfurl/milestones?direction=asc&sort=due_date).
+Typically there will be two milestones that are being tracked at most points in time:

+1. The next maintenance (patch) release.
+2. The next feature (minor or major) release.

+This project strictly follows [semantic versioning rules](https://semver.org/#summary) for determining how issues are assigned to each of these milestones, and what impact that will have on the release's version number (including whether a feature release is major or minor, depending on whether backwards compatibility is broken or not).

 ## Developer Information